Parallel, Asymptotically Optimal Algorithms for Moving Target Traveling Salesman Problems: Related Work

 \subsection{Dubins TSP with Static Targets}

 The Dubins TSP \cite{savla2005point} seeks the shortest path in space that visits a set of stationary target positions such that the path satisfies a minimum turning radius constraint.
-The challenge in the Dubins TSP that distinguishes it from the classic TSP is determining the agent's heading angle at each target's position: if the heading angle at each target is given, then the cost of travel between each pair of targets is given by the length of a Dubins path \cite{dubins1957curves}, and the problem reduces to a classic TSP.
+The challenge in the Dubins TSP that distinguishes it from the classic TSP is determining the agent's heading angle at each target's position: if the heading at each target is given, then the cost of travel between each pair of targets is given by the length of a Dubins path \cite{dubins1957curves}, and the problem reduces to a classic TSP.
 While there are no optimal solvers for the Dubins TSP, methods have been developed to lower bound the optimal cost \cite{manyam2018tightly}.
-A common suboptimal approach is to sample a set of headings for each target, then solve a GTSP to select an order of targets to visit as well as the sampled heading angle at each target \cite{ny2011dubins,cohen2017discretized,oberlin2010today,faigl2020fast}.
+A common suboptimal approach is to sample a set of heading angles for each target, then solve a GTSP to select an order of targets and one of the sampled heading angles at each target \cite{ny2011dubins,cohen2017discretized,oberlin2010today,faigl2020fast}.
 Our work combines this approach with sampling-based methods for the MT-TSP.
-Another suboptimal approach for the Dubins TSP is the decoupled approach in \cite{ma2006receding}, which determines a sequence of targets using a Euclidean TSP and then optimizes the heading angles along the sequence.
+Another suboptimal approach for the Dubins TSP is the decoupled approach in \cite{ma2006receding}, which computes a sequence of targets using a Euclidean TSP and then optimizes the heading angles along the sequence.
 Alternatively, the approach in \cite{drchal2020wism} combines an evolutionary algorithm with machine learning.

-Prior work \cite{kuvcerova2021variable} has also considered a variable-speed Dubins TSP where the agent's minimum turning radius is not fixed, but is instead a function of its speed, and there is an upper limit on the derivative of the speed.
+Prior work \cite{kuvcerova2021variable} has also considered a Variable-Speed Dubins TSP where the agent's minimum turning radius is not fixed, but is instead a function of its speed, and there is an upper limit on the speed's derivative.
 To simplify the problem, \cite{kuvcerova2021variable} restricts the agent to move at a constant speed when turning and only accelerate when moving straight.
-Additionally, \cite{kuvcerova2021variable} only allows the agent to select from a finite set of speeds during constant-speed segments.
-Our work does not consider limits on the derivative of the speed, but considers moving targets, in contrast to \cite{kuvcerova2021variable}.
-Similarly to \cite{kuvcerova2021variable}, we only allow the agent to select from a finite set of speeds.
+Additionally, \cite{kuvcerova2021variable} only allows the agent to select from a finite set of speeds during constant-speed segments. \cite{wilson2025generalized} provides another model for a variable-speed Dubins car, which similarly selects from a finite set of speeds, but ignores limits on the speed's derivative.
+Our work adopts a model similar to \cite{wilson2025generalized}.
+Thus for a robot to track trajectories planned by our algorithms in application, additional techniques described in \cite{wilson2025generalized} may be needed to handle velocity continuity and acceleration constraints.